-- 4. When sending selected instances, the widget can add new attributes, such as predicted classes or their probabilities, if the corresponding options Predictions and/or Probabilities are checked. - 5.
-The widget outputs every change if Send Automatically is ticked.
+- 5. The widget outputs every change if Send Automatically is ticked.
 If not, the user will need to click Send Selected to commit the changes. - 6.
 Produce a report.

-The following schema demonstrates well what this widget can be used for.
+The following workflow demonstrates what this widget can be used for.

-Test&Score gets the data from File and two learning algorithms from Naive Bayes and Classification Tree.
-It performs cross-validation or some other train-and-test procedures to get class predictions by both algorithms for all (or some)
+Test & Score gets the data from File and two learning algorithms from Naive Bayes and Tree.
+It performs cross-validation or some other train-and-test procedures to get class predictions by both algorithms for all (or some) data instances.

-data instances.
 The test results are fed into the Confusion Matrix, where we can observe how many instances were misclassified and in which way.